andreaharit/bilingual_pdf/README.md

 ## What it does

-Bilingual_PDF is a Python program that asks the user for a PDF document, a target language for translation, and outputs a new PDF where you can compare the original text and the translated one, paragraph per paragraph.
+Bilingual_PDF is a Python program that asks the user for a PDF document, a translation engine and target language for translation.
+Then it outputs a new PDF where you can compare the original text and the translated one, paragraph per paragraph.

 The new PDF has a table where each row is a paragraph.
 And the three columns are: